mgjeong/protocol-ezmq-cpp/README.md

 2. ./build.sh <options></br>
 **Notes:** </br>
 (i) For getting help about script: **$ ./build.sh --help** </br>
 (ii)Currently, Script needs sudo permission for installing zeroMQ and protobuf libraries.
-In future need for sudo will be removed by installing those libraries in ezMQ sdk.
+In future need for sudo will be removed by installing those libraries in ezmq library.

-## How to run ezMQ samples
+## How to run ezmq samples

 ### pre-requisites
-Built ezMQ
+Built ezmq
 ### Run the subscriber sample application

 1. Goto: ~/protocol-ezmq-cpp/out/linux/{ARCH}/{MODE}/samples/